osmosis10/CoLab/README.md

 ---
 User's can utilize repositories to easily obtain stems for a project without having to send each other the stems in folders or the project .flp.
-CoLab will a project's stems to the working directory to be copied to the FL studio's recordings directory
+CoLab will copy a project's stems to the working directory to be copied to the FL studio's recordings directory

 # Features